Charles Knox Robinson: Career

 The 1970s proved to be an even busier decade, with 5 theatrical features as well as 34 television films and episodes of TV series, including four additional installments of The F.B.I., a series which had already featured him in two 1960s episodes.

 Fifty years old in 1982, Robinson had eleven screen credits in the 1980s, ten of which were in television films as well as episodes of TV series, with the last two airing in 1986 (February 5 episode of CBS' The Equalizer and June 6 episode of ABC's Comedy Factory, June 6).
 The eleventh role was in his sole theatrical feature of the decade, 1987's Death Wish 4: The Crackdown in which he played the small part of an unnamed newspaper editor.
 After a passage of nine years performing in local theater and other activity, he returned to the screen in 1996, at age 64, for one small final role, that of an unnamed lawyer for Matthew Broderick's character in the black comedy The Cable Guy, where he was billed 44th in the end credits as Charles Knox Robinson, III.

 He appeared in the 2001 Palm Canyon Theatre Productions Arsenic and Old Lace and The Man Who Came to Dinner.
 His lifelong entertainment career included his talents as an award-winning playwright, singer, songwriter, musician, linguist and magician.
 He and his wife, Joan, established the Torchlight Project, which had as its purpose aiding, empowering, and enriching the lives of impoverished and abandoned children in many foreign countries.
 He was a member of the Academy of Motion Picture Arts and Sciences, Screen Actors Guild, American Federation of Television and Radio Artists, Actors' Equity Association, Playwrights/Dramatists Guild and the Academy of Magical Arts.

 Death

 Robinson died of Parkinson's disease at his Palm Springs home at the age of 74.
-He was interred at Ocean View Cemetery in Staten Island.
-His wife, Joan Calistri Robinson (1928–2001), had died five years earlier.